 Read a Book at the British Library: The British Library is well worth a visit.
 Stop to admire the gigantic statue in the piazza of Isaac Newton by Eduardo Paolozzi.
 The library houses important pieces from the Magna Carta to Leonardo d Vinci’s Notebook.
 This is a great place to hang out and you can find plenty of plug sockets if you want to do some work on your laptop.
 Check out the free exhibitions and visit the gift shop.

 Browse Around Historic Woburn Walk: If you want to grab a slice of Victorian London head for this wonderful pedestrian street.
-Here you will find some cute old style shops and eateries which have beautiful bow windows.
+Here you will find some cute old-style shops and eateries which have beautiful bow windows.
 Thomas Cubitt designed this street back in 1822 and it still maintains many original features.
 The poet William Butler Yeats lived at 18 Woburn Buildings between 1895 and 1919.
 It’s just so adorable and a great place to visit if you want to turn back time and experience the London of yesteryear.

-More Things to do in Kings Cross
+Ten Things to do in Kings Cross Further Research

 I listed ten main things to do in the area but if you do have more time you might also want to seek out the following: Visit the House of Illustration, a gallery dedicated to illustration founded by Sir Quentin Blake.
 See a free exhibition at the Wellcome Collection which connects medicine with life.
 Catch up on culture at Kings Place, an independently funded arts and conference venue which showcases everything from spoken word to music and art.
-Do something creative at Drink, Shop and Do which is a café by day and a bar at night with cool activities like screen printing tote bags.
+If you want to read up more about the area, you might find this Kings Cross official website helpful.
+Happy exploring!